AdobeDocs/id-service.en/help/introduction/id-request.md

 ---
 description: An overview of the ID request and response process.
 These examples cover ID assignment on individual sites, across different sites, and for sites managed by different Experience Cloud customers with their own organization IDs.
 keywords: ID Service
-seo-description: An overview of the ID request and response process.
-These examples cover ID assignment on individual sites, across different sites, and for sites managed by different Experience Cloud customers with their own organization IDs.
-seo-title: How the Experience Cloud Identity Service requests and sets IDs
 title: How the Experience Cloud Identity Service requests and sets IDs
-uuid: ff7f5b7e-e959-4391-b75c-b7a36286e0ea
 exl-id: 1bbee560-d72a-47cf-b3fe-d6bbcacb9eff
 ---
 # How the Experience Cloud Identity Service requests and sets IDs{#how-the-experience-cloud-id-service-requests-and-sets-ids}